These are the most common questions Elf Stacy receives about Legendary Letters.

 He loves snacks, but instead of cookies, he prefers carrots and green vegetables.
 Clover is one of his favorites.
 A bowl of water is always appreciated too.

-No, actually he lives in April Valley which is near Egg Harbor, WI.
+No, actually he lives in April Valley which is near Egg Harbor, WI, but he does have a vacation home on Easter Island which he visits frequently.